 The Sign & Seal of the New Covenant

 Baptism in the Holy Spirit is the only sign of the New Covenant which God makes with His Church.
 The baptism in the Holy Spirit is separate and distinct from water baptism.
 Jesus himself is the one who baptizes with the Holy Spirit.
 He gives the Holy Spirit, among other reasons, so that we will be endowed with supernatural power to preach the Gospel to the ends of the earth (Acts 1:8).
 (See scriptures below...)

 Jesus commanded water baptism in the Great Commission: “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).
 Water baptism represents the death and resurrection of Jesus Christ (Rom 6:5) and for us the washing away of sins and dying to our old self and being born again, becoming a new creation (2 Cor 5:17).
 But water baptism and Holy Spirit baptism were usually separate events.

-So, one of the reasons God has given the gift of speaking in other tongues is to combat racial and cultural prejudices among different people groups and thus promote Christian unity among diverse peoples.
-Speaking in other tongues is a sign that a person is in fact a Christian and has a guarantee of - a down payment towards - our full inheritance in the Kingdom of God when we are brought into the new heavens and new earth - heaven on earth.
+So based on this scripture, one of the reasons God has given the gift of speaking in other tongues is to combat racial and cultural prejudices among different people groups and thus promote Christian unity among diverse peoples.
+Speaking in other tongues is a sign that a person is in fact a Christian and has a guarantee of - a down payment towards - our full inheritance in the Kingdom of God when we are brought into His presence in Heaven.
 The other sign a person is a Christian is that they are producing fruit in keeping with repentance (Matt 3:8).
 The baptism in the Holy Spirit is a gift which is received at a specific point in time whereas producing fruit in keeping with repentance is a process - it involves the passage of time - growth of godly character over time.
 It is important to note that not speaking in tongues does mean that a person is unsaved (Acts 19:1-2).
 Some Christians choose not to speak in tongues for a number of reasons and God usually honors their choice in the matter.
 God desires a relationship where we trust Him and abide in Him and walk in the faith He has given us.

 What follows is the evidence from scripture that baptism in the Holy Spirit is a sign and the seal of the New Covenant and it is a separate event from water baptism.

 Notice below how these early 1st century Christians used speaking in other tongues as an irrefutable indication that a person was indeed a believer.
 It was used like credentials certifying a person's inheritance in the Kingdom of God as a child of God (Acts 10:44-48, Acts 11:15-16).
 Only a born again believer through faith in and submission to the Lord Jesus Christ, a true child of God, has the indwelling Holy Spirit.
 But, a born again believer does not have to speak in tongues (1 Cor 12:30).

 John 1:32-33 (NET)